Security-Onion-Solutions/securityonion-docs/suricata.rst

 If your network traffic has VLAN tags, then Suricata will log them. :ref:`dashboards` has a VLAN dashboard which will show this data.

-If your network has mixed VLAN tags (VLAN tags in one direction but not the other), then you may need to do the following:
+If your network traffic has mixed VLAN tags (VLAN tags in one direction but not the other), then you may need to do the following:

 - Navigate to :ref:`administration` > Configuration.
 - At the top of the page, click the ``Options`` menu and then enable the ``Show advanced settings`` option.